akesseler/Plexdata.ArgumentParser/code/src/README.md

 ## Breaking Changes

-The property `Dependencies` of class `ParameterObjectAttribute` has been marked as obsolete and is no longer supported!
+Anything marked as obsolete has been removed and may cause compiler errors when still in use!

 ## Trouble Shooting